ckeistler/Module05_PyBer_Analysis_Matplotlib/README.md

 The back story to Module 5's Challenge was the following, "V. Isualize has given you and Omar a brand-new assignment.
 Using your Python skills and knowledge of Pandas, you’ll create a summary DataFrame of the ride-sharing data by city type.
 Then, using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.
 Finally, you’ll submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer."
   - Deliverable 1: A ride-sharing summary DataFrame by city type
   - Deliverable 2: A multiple-line chart of total fares for each city type
-  - Deliverable 3: A written report for the PyBer analysis (README.md)

 ## Process
-          - Deliverable 1 - 5 different DataFrames were built, and then a summary DataFrame was constructed from them.
+          - Deliverable 1: 5 different DataFrames were built, and then a summary DataFrame was constructed from them.
 From there, the summary DataFrame was formatted to                   achieve the desired view.
+Note, there are numerous ways to retrieve the average fare by city type and the average fare by driver/city type.
+3 different methods are             outlined in the below images.
+While the for loops did generate the proper calculations, errors were triggered when incorporating them into the summary grid.
+Thus,             I opted to merge DataFrames and create a seperate DataFrame with the average fare data included.

 ![deliverable1_code](https://user-images.githubusercontent.com/88443672/133951388-f4e98237-8ece-4316-b50e-257d895b7528.png)
 ![avg_fare_code](https://user-images.githubusercontent.com/88443672/133951394-9ad0afcd-6bd3-42e5-b10d-bf75093c255e.png)
 ![pyber_summary_code](https://user-images.githubusercontent.com/88443672/133951396-2866976f-27f3-4ca1-8d7a-d01a3211bf68.png)

+          - Deliverable 2:

 ## Results